MitchellMalleo/APIdleManager/README.md

 _NOTE: `-(UIResponder *)nextResponder` should be overriden in each view controller that needs to reset the idle timer_

-- `[[APIdleManager sharedInstance] didReceiveInput];` is also appropriate for any other time you would like to reset your idle timer.
+- `[[APIdleManager sharedInstance] didReceiveInput];` is also appropriate for any other time you would like to refresh your idle timer.

 - If your application goes into the background and the user re-opens the application, make sure that you call `[[RTLIdleManager sharedInstance] checkAndReset]` on open to check if the alloted idle time has passed.
 The best place to call this method is in the `- (void)applicationDidBecomeActive:(UIApplication *)application` in the App Delegate.